 Le Chaudron, as it still nicknamed, ‘The Cauldron’, was relit for the 1998 World Cup.
 It was Platini’s idea that, given the quality of French infrastructure, groups should not be confined region-by-region, but games distributed around France.
 Thus crowds at Saint-Étienne saw Austria, Chile, Holland, Iran, Mexico, Morocco, Paraguay, Scotland, Spain and Yugoslavia – the World Cup circus pulling out of town after the heartstopping 2-2 draw between England and Argentina, Beckham’s red card, Michael Owen’s wondergoal, David Batty’s penalty and all.

 Meanwhile, AS St-Étienne suffered scandal after scandal and attempted comeback after comeback – while local rivals Olympique Lyon were winning seven titles in consecutive seasons.
-With a League Cup win in 2013, AS St-Étienne have bounced back, making Europe five years running.
-There’s life in Les Verts yet.
+After a League Cup win in 2013, however, AS St-Étienne bounced back, making the Europa League five seasons out of six.